Con1105/LLM-Tutor/README.md

 # Intelligent Tutor System Prototypes

-This repository contains two prototype applications developed as part of a dissertation project on LLM-based Intelligent Tutoring Systems (ITS).
+This repository contains two prototype applications developed as part of a dissertation project on LLM-based Intelligent Tutoring System (ITS) for Academic Papers.
 Both applications are implemented in **Streamlit** and deployed on the Streamlit Community Cloud.

 ---